dom3d/LearningProtoactorNetOnOSX/README.md

 Cluster.get does a remote activation if needed.
 Duplication possible.

-In clustering a remote node would be a "Member" as its a member of the cluster... while in remoting its just a ... what? ... an endpoint? ... a peer?
+In clustering a remote node would be a "Member" as its a member of the cluster.
+Discovery is handled by the Cluster solution - by default that's Consul.
+In remoting (think of 'peering') you need managed the discovery of IP addresses and ports of each peer manually.

 All nodes in the cluster will register as the same service in consul, where the cluster name is the service name in consul and each of those entries have tags for known kinds